robocorp/robocorp/log/README.md

 # robocorp-log

-`robocorp-log` is a library which provides comprehensible logging for python with a focus on RPA, where detailed information on what happened and why a failure occurs is of vital importance.
+`robocorp-log` is a library which provides comprehensible logging for python with a focus on python automation, where detailed information on what happened and why a failure occurs is of vital importance.

 > Note: The current version is still alpha and it's expected that its